Home

 vegetables

-Spring is in the air so it’s time to prepare my Pasta Primavera recipe.
+Time to prepare my my favorite Pasta Primavera recipe.
 There is nothing better than fresh garden vegetables and pasta.
 This is the time of the year when we start planting the tomatoes, zucchini, string beans, eggplant etc. and hope to grow some of our the best vegetables right in our back yard.
-If you don’t grow your own vegetables then the grocer will work just fine,
+If you don’t grow your own vegetables then the grocer will work just fine.

 If you love fresh vegetables as much as I do, you’ll love this Pasta Primavera recipe.